benjamindulau/jquery-asyncForm/README.md

 This unobtrusive widget handles any form submission by asynchronous request instead of the default behaviour.

+## TODO

+The widget is really new so there still is a lot to do.
+It is developed in sync with one of our current project, so any useful behaviour will be added regularly ;-)

 ## Usage

 Note that the example below also uses Twitter bootstrap ;-)